TWP Tax Tips

 Many people file their taxes, but others choose to have a third party represent them.
 The IRS shares information about the different types of third-party authorizations that allow someone to represent you on its site.

-Power of Attorney - allows someone to represent a taxpayer in tax matters.
+Power of Attorney: Allows someone to represent a taxpayer in tax matters.

-Tax Information Authorization - appoints anyone to review or receive a taxpayer's confidential tax information for the type of tax for a specified period.
+Tax Information Authorization: Appoints anyone to review or receive a taxpayer's confidential tax information for the type of tax for a specified period.

-Third Party Designee - designates a person on the taxpayer's tax form to discuss that specific tax return and year with the IRS.
+Third Party Designee: Designates a person on the taxpayer's tax form to discuss that specific tax return and year with the IRS.

-Oral Disclosure - authorizes the IRS to disclose the taxpayer's tax info to a person the taxpayer brings into a phone call or meeting with the IRS about a specific tax issue.
+Oral Disclosure: Authorizes the IRS to disclose the taxpayer's tax info to a person the taxpayer brings into a phone call or meeting with the IRS about a specific tax issue.

-*IRS.gov, 2023
+Source: IRS.gov, 2023

 5 Things You Can Find on IRS.gov